+Introduction

-Introduction: GWAS inspect dissimilarities from a reference to detect patterns.
+GWAS inspect dissimilarities from a reference to detect patterns.

-Methods:
+Material & Methods

-Data ssource & cleaning [tentative head]
+Data sets & pre-processing [tentative head]

 CDG measurements, genes, and SNPs

 Original data was shared from xyz containing two tables.
-One of which, is a table log of repeated experimental samples collected from Pseudomonas aeruginosa strains at various tissue sites.
+One of which, is a table log of repeated experimental samples collected from Pseudomonas aeruginosa strains at various tissue sites (Table 1).
 The use of this particular dataset are the expression levels of c-di-GMP, which in brief, is a secondary messenger related to decision making of whether to form biofilm or leave residence in search of a more favorable environment 1.
 The c-di-GMP levels serve as our continuous variable Y (predictor variable), which we later merge into a bigger matrix once the values have been normalized for the sheer convenience of a scaled number set.

-The other table is a binary SNP matrix of 30 rows and 8,532 columns with rows and columns representing, in respective order, number of observed P. aeruginosa strains and SNP sites.
+The other table is a binary SNP matrix of 30 rows and 8,532 columns with rows and columns representing, in respective order, number of observed P. aeruginosa strains and SNP sites (Table 2).
 The binary indicates change (1) or no change (0).
 SNPs are mined and converted into binary using a pipeline that runs through a series of steps connecting the relationship between nucleotides in their corresponding gene and their alleles in each of the 30 strains.
 These SNPs will be our independent variable X also known as covariates.
 It is important to note that coherency of this matrix lies in the information that these genes, house-keeping genes, are either directly or indirectly related to inducing c-di-GMP level expression, and building on their possible importance, there seem to be a large number of variants across the strains and with so much information it can unravel a story about how the bacterium makes its decisions.

 To hone in on the pathogenic variant(s), we first combine these two tables with respect to their matching strain names.
 However, due to the repeated process of collecting c-di-GMP levels in a strain, we resorted to averaging the values by the number of experiments performed for that particular strain.
 It was necessary to proceed with the averaged value in order for the number of row names to match.

 In surveying the merged matrix, we quickly realized that the astronomical dimensions would likely exhaust any model or classifier we use, we decided to reduce the number of covariates.
 By doing so, it would not only use less computer RAM but also allow us to retrieve faster results in our analysis.
-Subsequently, we shrunk the columns from 8,532 to 1,078 by removing based on column sums equal to 0, 30, and redundant SNP patterns within genes.
+Subsequently, we shrunk the columns from 8,532 to 1,078 by removing based on column sums equal to 0, 30, and redundant SNP patterns within genes (these are results).
 The reason being is that if the SNP site is the same across all 30 strains then its effect on the overall analysis will be futile and would in fact, add more redundancy to the matrix.
 It would also allow the data to have less variance and in this type of prediction analysis, it is not beneficial to have less spread.
 Though, this might raise concerns of whether it is legal to reduce based on redundant SNP patterns because [insert reason] but the removal is within genes and not its neighbors.